dulimarta/spherical-easel/docs/design/index.md

 - <span class="method">addToLayers(layers:Two.Group[])</span>: This method places all of the graphical objects of this object into the appropriate layers so that the display is rendered appropriately.
 For example, a point on the back of the sphere is not drawn on top of a circle that is on the front of the sphere.
 - <span class="method">removeFromLayers()</span>: This reverses the operation of <span class="method">addToLayers()</span>.
-- <span class="method">adjustSizeForZoom(factor: number)</span>: This method is called every time the Zoom Magnification Factor is changed ([See Zooming And Panning for details.](/design/#zooming-and-panning)) and allows us to set the display size of points and linewidth of one-dimensional objects so that more detailed views are possible.
+- <span class="method">adjustSizeForZoom(factor: number)</span>: This method is called every time the Zoom Magnification Factor is changed ([see Zooming And Panning for details](/design/#zooming-and-panning)) and allows us to set the display size of points and linewidth of one-dimensional objects so that more detailed views are possible.
 That is, zooming the view doesn't result in a very large point that obscures other details.
-- <span class="method">normalDisplay()</span>: This is the display style that is shown when an object is not selected or highlighted.
+- <span class="method">normalDisplay()</span>: Running this method sets the rendering (i.e. actual view) style of the actually displayed object to the style where the object is not selected or highlighted.
+It doesn't change the style of the object (that is the method <span class="method">stylize(UPDATE)</span>), but is merely a unidirectional switch to set the display to normal.
-- <span class="method">glowingDisplay()</span>: This is the display style that is shown when an object is selected or highlighted.
-To make an object glow, a second identically-located object is displayed under the original object, but with a slightly larger size or width colored differently.
+- <span class="method">glowingDisplay()</span>: This method is like <span class="method">normalDisplay()</span> except it sets the actual display to a glowing style to indicate that the user has moused over or selected an object.
+Note: To make an object glow, a second identically-located object is displayed under the original object ([see Layers](/design/#layers)), but with a slightly larger size or line width but colored differently.
+This is why all the graphical variables in each <span class="class">Nodule</span> class have two versions: a glowing version and a regular one.
+For example, in the <span class="class">Circle</span> the variable <span class="variable">backVertices</span> has an identically located <span class="variable">glowingBackVertices</span> version.
+The prefix glowing indicates this.
+- <span class="method">stylize(flag: DisplayStyle)</span>: This method allows the application to two things:

+  - Set up a style.
+That is, indicate that the object being created is temporary one or to set up the glowing style.
+So that when it is actually displayed the correct look and feel is displayed.
+  - Change the display style.
+That is, allow the user to change the an aspect of the display (i.e change a color).

-- <span class="method">stylize(flag: DisplayStyle)</span>: The <span class="class">Nodule</span> objects are used in multiple ways indicate by the <span class="variable">DisplayStyle</span> flag.
+  The <span class="class">Nodule</span> objects are used in multiple ways indicate by the <span class="variable">DisplayStyle</span> flag.
 This flag is an [enum](https://www.typescriptlang.org/docs/handbook/enums.html) that can have the following values:

-  - TEMPORARY - this styling used when the object is being created by a [handler](/design/#event-handlers) or has not yet been created by the user.
+  - TEMPORARY - This styling used when the object is being created by a [handler](/design/#event-handlers) or has not yet been created by the user.
 For example, when the user mouses over an intersection point that has not yet been used in an arrangement but was automatically calculated.
 This style is not modifiable by the user.
-  - GLOWING - This sets the style of the glowing objects.
+  - GLOWING - This sets up the style of the glowing objects, so that when an object is set to <span class="method">glowingDisplay()</span> the glowing objects are rendered correctly.
 This style is not modifiable by the user.
   - DEFAULT - This sets the style of the object back to the defaults.
+That is, if the user has made some style changes (say a new color) to objects but changes their mind, the application uses this option to revert the objects back to the defaults that were initially used.
 This style is not modifiable by the user.
   - UPDATE - This sets the style of the object to the variables in object.
 This allows styles to be applied to an object after the user has made a change.
 For example, if the user selects a line color of blue in the [Style Panel](/userguide/stylepanel.html) the variable <span class="variable">strokeColorFront</span> of that particular line is set to this choice and <span class="method">stylize(UPDATE)</span> is used to apply that choice to the graphical object.

 - <span class="method">setVisible(flag: boolean)</span>: This turns on or off the visibility of the <span class="class">Nodule</span> object.